ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

       wrapped C array.
 Read the Apple documentation for APIs that return a varlist to determine how many elements you can safely access.

+   .. data:: __typestr__

+      The type encoding for elements of the array.
+See :ref:`type-encodings` for more information.

    .. method:: as_tuple(count)

       Returns a tuple containing the first *count* elements of the array.